rapidsai/deployment/source/tools/dask-cuda.md

 ## LocalCUDACluster

 You can use `LocalCUDACluster` to create a cluster of one or more GPUs on your local machine.
-You can launch a Dask scheduler on LocalCUDACluster to parallelize and distribute your RAPIDS workflows across multiple GPUs on a single node.
+You can launch a Dask scheduler on LocalCUDACluster to parallelize and distribute your workflows across multiple GPUs on a single node.

 In addition to enabling multi-GPU computation, `LocalCUDACluster` also provides a simple interface for managing the cluster, such as starting and stopping the cluster, querying the status of the nodes, and monitoring the workload distribution.